-The Vice President for Academic Affairs of the University retains the right to decide whether the case is suitable for arbitration.
+The Provost retains the right to decide whether the case is suitable for arbitration.

 Under written agreement between the University and the party seeking arbitration review, providing as a final and binding alternative to civil litigation, an arbitrator will be mutually selected between the parties, and the costs of the arbitrator's fees shall be agreed to in writing by an authorized representative of the parties.